goneplaid/obsidian-work-notes/Quarterly Review.md

 #### Work Style

 - I like to be in my own world and think through problems that I'm faced with; social problem-solving isn't my goto unless I actually need help
+- I spend time thinking through a problem and trying to understand as many aspects of it as possible before I start writing actual code
 -